giedriuspot/Mammotion-HA/README.md

 See the wiki for how to [get started](https://github.com/mikey0000/Mammotion-HA/wiki/Getting-Started)

 Once the integration is set up, you can control and monitor your Mammotion mower using Home Assistant. 🎉

+### Map display

+This integration creates a `camera` entity that draws the mower's path and a companion `vacuum` entity for compatibility with map cards.
+When using the [Lovelace Xiaomi Vacuum Map card](https://github.com/PiotrMachowski/lovelace-xiaomi-vacuum-map-card), set the card's `entity` to the mower's vacuum entity and `camera_entity` to the map camera.

 ## Troubleshooting 🔧